-- STEP 2A Competitor makes written protest to Steward with \$40 fee, on proper form within specified time limits - STEP 3 The Steward calls together the Clerk of the Course and the Competitor's Representative and chairs a Protest Meeting.
+- 1 Respect for the rules and the officials, through knowledge of procedure. - 2 Acceptance of penalties by competitors by having had a fair and proper hearing. - STEP 1 Competitor breaks rule in book. - STEP 2 Offence witnessed by Steward, Referee, or reported to Steward by other Official.
+OR - STEP 2A Competitor makes written protest to Steward with \$40 fee, on proper form within specified time limits - The Steward calls together the Clerk of the Course and the Competitor's Representative and chairs a Protest Meeting.
 (All persons affected by or who may be affected by the outcome of the protest meeting, including the person against whom the protest was lodged must be given the opportunity to state their view to the Protest Committee).
 In the case of a racing incident the Referee must be interviewed by the Protest Committee. - STEP 4 If the offending competitor ADMITS or acknowledges actions to the Steward or Referee, that action will become a "MATTER OF FACT"

 The Steward will then take the appropriate action.

-NOTE: There will be no right of appeal for penalties imposed on "MATTERS OF FACT" acknowledged by both sides, except with leave of Steward or referee concerned. - STEP 5If the offending competitor DENIES the actions the PROTEST will be considered by the PROTEST COMMITTEE.
+NOTE: There will be no right of appeal for penalties imposed on "MATTERS OF FACT" acknowledged by both sides, except with leave of Steward or referee concerned.

+STEP 5 If the offending competitor DENIES the actions the PROTEST will be considered by the PROTEST COMMITTEE.
 Their decision will be by majority vote and will be given by the Steward who will apply penalty where appropriate.

 NOTE: To facilitate the flow of a meeting the Protest Committee may elect to handle a dispute at the completion of the programme, EXCEPT in cases where the outcome of their decision may affect the starting position or results of other heats of a series on any ONE day.